User Guide

 ONNX model

-The CLI uses the PP-DocLayoutV3 ONNX layout model.
-If the GUI is installed, the CLI finds the model automatically from the shared cache.
-If the GUI isn't installed, download the model by running ./scripts/download-model.sh from source.
+The CLI uses the Docling Heron-INT8 ONNX layout model by default, with PP-DocLayoutV3 available as an alternative.
+If the GUI is installed, the CLI finds the models automatically from the shared cache.
+If the GUI isn't installed, download the models by running ./scripts/download-model.sh from source.
 The structure command works without the model but skips layout analysis.

 render — export pages as PNG